 At some point, we need to give up and allow the failure.

 When configuring the retry mechanism, it is essential to tune the Maximum Retries, Request Timeout, and Maximum Delay together.
-The target to keep in mind when tuning these values is the worst-case response time to our customer.
+The target to keep in mind when tuning these values is the worst-case response time to our consumer.